 Goodness me, I’ve gone off on one again…refocus Rebecca.

 I ought to point out that I have another sausage roll recipe on my blog, it’s my Sausage Plait which is very popular and a little less rich and packed with flavour so much better for younger pallets if you plan to make one for a family meal…and actually share it with them (kidding).
+In fact below are a few other sausage inspired recipes you might like to try.

 - 8 gluten free sausages